 But those numbers – how solid are they?
 Can we trust them?

 All this because of one company.
-That’s the kind of stuff that makes anyone extremely unwilling to ask hard questions.
+That’s the kind of stuff that makes anyone unwilling to ask hard questions.
 If history is any guide, this will the biggest payday ever.

 A National Oil Company (NOC) like Saudi Aramco is a very different beast.

 Most of the Saudi legacy oil fields are many decades old.
-The biggest – and most famous of all of them – Al Ghawar – clocks a more than 80-year history as a producing oil field.
+The biggest – and most famous of them – Al Ghawar – clocks a more than 80-year history as a producing oil field.
 Yes, its a once in a lifetime field of unimaginable proportions.
 Oil production volume from Al Ghawar alone puts entire OPEC member countries to shame.

 But no matter how big this field is, pumping oil at this level for so many decades cannot have happened without consequences.
 This means that reserve figures from Saudi Arabia must be taken with a truckload of salt.
 The same is true for production cost figures.

-So, there is a clique of evil persons that make anyone believe that the company is worth more than it really is?
+So, there is a clique of evil persons that make anyone believe that the company is worth more than it is?